GenPhyloProject/GenPhylo/README.md

 ### **Using GenPhylo**

 Given a tree topology, the branch lengths and the alignment lengths, **GenPhylo** generates GMM parameters and the corresponding alignments, saved in separated output files.
-Our package includes different options for generating the alignments, such as get_N_alignments(), which generates N alignments of a fixed length, or get_alignments_by_lengths(), which generates alignments of different lengths.
+The package includes different options for generating the alignments, such as get_N_alignments(), which generates N alignments of fixed length, or get_alignments_by_lengths(), which generates alignments of different lengths.

 Below we provide examples of how to use both functions.

 **get_N_alignments()**